-You can either view the directories at Scribd.com (membership required) or you can view and download them for free at the link below.
-To start, first find the directory based on the first letter of your ancestor's surname.
-In that directory, you will see the refugee's name, which region they came from, and a number.
+You can view and download the directories for free at the link below.
+The website is in Greek but you will find the directories listed at the bottom of the article in alphabetical order, again, in Greek.
+To start your search, firstly find the directory based on the first letter of your ancestor's surname.
+In that directory, you will see the refugee's name, which village or town in the Ottoman Empire they arrived from, and a number.
 To find out where they were settled, you will need that number.

-To view the catalogues, click here
+To view the directories click here